MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Report 1 - Project Scoping Document/Project Scoping Document.md

 •	Develop a desktop web-based platform that allows a student to upload their current course progress in CSV format.
 [Click here to see a sample]("\item3")

 •	Create a rule set for the courses being evaluated in this prototype, that is, B.A, B. Comp and B. Nursing for only 2021 and 2022 versions.
-This rule set will be created manually as we are unable to obtain the correctly formatted rules from the existing API.
+This rule set will be entered manually during development as we are unable to obtain the correctly formatted rules from the existing API.

 •	The backend of the platform will read the information from the CSV and match it with one of the rule sets (mentioned above) that have been prepared.
 If there is a match the processing engine will compare the student data to that of the rule set to produce an outcome.
 [Click here to see a sample]("\item4")

-•	The outcome will be rendered on the web site in a format that is easy to understand.
-It will also return the results within a 10 second time frame to ensure that the student has a good experience with the platform
+•	The outcome will be rendered on the website in a format that is easy to understand.
-•	If the platform is unable to determine for any reason, it should display the reason on the web site and refer the student to SS for further investigation.
+•	If the platform is unable to compile the roadmap for any reason, it should display the reason on the website and refer the student to SS for further investigation.

 ##### Assumptions
 •	The student’s course progress will be produced by a system that does not exist.
 For this prototype the client will provide sample data in the form of CSV files that contain the necessary data.

 •	The CSV files provided will be consistent per course and version and will contain all units completed, as well as any units achieved from Advanced Standing.
 There is no need to differentiate between these.
-Where applicable it will contain the elected Major for the course.
+Where applicable it will contain the elected Major(s)/Minor(s) for the course.

 •	If the information provided indicates that a unit has been completed, the assumption is that the necessary prerequisites have also been satisfied.